mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 ### How Do I Do It?

 Once selected, a goal starts executing its logic: navigating the character and interacting with the world.
 How granular a goal is and what technology is used to implement it is up to the designer.
 I personally prefer using small, modular goals and behavior trees for this.

 ---

-# A Brief Respite

-If you have read this far: thank you for your interest and attention.

-A friendly warning: the road ahead is treacherous and brimming with monsters.
-We will dive into game architecture and outline a few technical concepts to understand how things work under the hood and why they work.

----